mila-iqia/mila-docs/docs/Information_nodes.rst

 .. _power9_nodes:

-Power9_ servers are using a different processor instruction set than Intel and AMD (x86_64) based servers.
+Power9_ nodes are using a different processor instruction set than Intel and AMD (x86_64) based nodes.
 As such you need to setup your environment again for those nodes specifically.

-* Power9 Machines have 128 threads.
+* Power9 nodes have 128 threads.
 (2 processors / 16 cores / 4 way SMT)
 * 4 x V100 SMX2 (16 GB) with NVLink
-* In a Power9 machine GPUs and CPUs communicate with each other using NVLink instead of PCIe.
+* In a Power9 node GPUs and CPUs communicate with each other using NVLink instead of PCIe.

 This allow them to communicate quickly between each other.
 More on LMS_